We look at 7 assistive listening technologies and their advantages and disadvantages in different environments.

 Auracast™ or Audio Sharing

-This new technology, previously known as Audio Sharing, is now Auracast™ broadcast audio.
-Auracast™ broadcast audio enables an audio transmitter, such as a smartphone, laptop, television, or public address system to broadcast audio to an unlimited number of nearby Bluetooth audio receivers, such as hearing aids and cochlear implants, earphones and speakers.
+Auracast™ broadcast audio is a new technology, previously known as Audio Sharing, that is currently being developed and standardised.
+When it is available, Auracast™ broadcast audio will enable an audio transmitter, such as a smartphone, laptop, television, or public address system to broadcast audio to an unlimited number of nearby Bluetooth audio receivers, such as hearing aids and cochlear implants, earphones and speakers.

 There will be 3 functions available as part of Auracast: